Tamera Mowry: Other ventures

 Mowry and her twin sister, Tia, started a project called Need Brand as they entered motherhood.
 Milky! and Stretchy! are two of the products that can cater to motherhood.
 Milky! is a 2.5 oz. bottle with all organic ingredients that can help mothers produce milk.
 Stretchy! is a stretch mark cream for post-operation scars.
 Another sibling project of theirs was a four-book series called Twintuition: Double Vision and Twintuition: Double Trouble.
 She signed an overall deal with Crown Media in 2020.

 Personal life

-In July 2013, Mowry revealed that she did not lose her virginity until she was 29.
-She elaborated that she felt guilty after she had sex and afterward committed to remaining celibate until marriage.
-She married Fox News correspondent Adam Housley, after dating for almost six years, on May 15, 2011, in California's Napa Valley.
-They have a son, Aden John Tanner and a daughter, Ariah Talea.
-The couple owns a home in Napa Valley, near her husband's family's vineyard.
+On May 15, 2011, after almost six years of dating, she married Fox News correspondent Adam Housley, in California's Napa Valley.
+Their first child, son Aden, was born on November 12, 2012.
+Their second child, daughter Ariah, was born on July 1, 2015.
+The couple owns a home in Napa Valley, near his family's vineyard.

-Mowry's niece, Alaina Housley (born in 2000), was among the victims of the mass shooting at the Borderline Bar and Grill in Thousand Oaks, California, on November 7, 2018.
+The couple's niece Alaina Maria Housley was among the victims of the mass shooting at the Borderline Bar and Grill in Thousand Oaks, California, on November 7, 2018.

+According to the April 22, 2025 episode of Finding Your Roots, William Brewster, a passenger on the Mayflower who became the senior elder of the Plymouth Colony, is the 13th great-grandfather of Mowry.